Band & Chorus

 A remarkable opportunity to stimulate young musicians’ hearts and minds.

-The Village School prides itself on being one of the few elementary schools that offers a robust strings program to all its students.
-Beginning in the first grade, students have the opportunity of learning a string instrument: the violin or cello.
-The Strings Program began in 1991, and today more than 50% of our students participate in the program each year.
+The Village School offers students a robust strings program.
+Beginning in the third grade, students have the opportunity of learning a string instrument: the violin or cello.
+The Strings Program began in 1991, and often more than 50% of our students participate in the program each year.
 Perri Morris, who teaches Strings, is a certified Suzuki instructor and an active professional cellist who plays with the Vermont Symphony Orchestra, as well as the Springfield Symphony Orchestra, in Springfield, Massachusetts.
-The Village School has arranged for rental of string instruments at a very minimal cost.
+Strings lessons and use of an instrument are free (donations are welcome).

 Click here to read more about Perri Morris.